-Spanish-speaking patients with diabetes are not as likely to take their prescribed medications
+Spanish-speaking patients with diabetes are not as likely to take their prescribed medications.
+For Latinos with diabetes that speak limited English, it is very important to have a primary care doctor that speaks their language.

 More about language and diabetes

 There is some debate in terms of whether seeing a Spanish-speaking doctor makes a difference in diabetes care for Latino patients with limited English.
 However, this study found that it did make a difference.
 For example, Latino patients with limited English had better blood sugar control when they switched from English-speaking to Spanish-speaking doctors.
 In fact, there was a 10% improvement in healthy blood sugar control for the Latino patients who switched to Spanish-speaking doctors.
-As a result, researchers agree that it is very important to have a primary care doctor that speaks your language because it may improve diabetes care and management.
-For Latinos with limited English who are newly diagnosed with diabetes, it should be a priority to find them access to Spanish-speaking doctors.
+As a result, researchers agree that it is very important to have a primary care doctor that speaks your language.
+This is because it may improve diabetes care and management.
+For Latinos with diabetes that speak limited English, it should be a priority to find them access to Spanish-speaking doctors.

 Photo credit Mil Familias © 2018